oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Status List {#status-list}

 A Status List is a data structure that contains the statuses of many Referenced Tokens represented by one or multiple bits.
-The [first section]()#status-list-byte-array describes how to construct a compressed byte array that is the base component for the Status List data structure.
-The second and third section describe how to encode a Status List in JSON and CBOR representation.
+The [first section](#status-list-byte-array) describes how to construct a compressed byte array that is the base component for the Status List data structure.
+The second and third section describe how to encode such a Status List in JSON and CBOR representation.

 ## Compressed Byte Array {#status-list-byte-array}